Irene Iddesleigh

 Irene Iddesleigh is a romantic drama novel written by Amanda McKittrick Ros.
-Its publication in 1897 was financed by Ros's husband as a gift on their tenth wedding anniversary.
-The plot centers around the complicated love life of a Canterbury lady named Irene.
-It is widely considered one of the worst books of all time, and has been panned by critics for its use of purple prose and poorly-constructed plot.
+Its publication in 1897 was financed by Ros' husband as a gift on their tenth wedding anniversary.
+The plot centers around an adopted Canterbury noblewoman named Irene, her marriage to nobleman Sir John Dunfern, and her subsequent affair and elopement with her tutor.
+It has been widely considered one of the worst books of all time since its publication, and has been panned by critics for its excessive purple prose and poorly constructed plot.